cacttus/Emscripten_Test/README.md

 # How to Run<br/>

 Note, you have to run this via a server and hit localhost (You can't just click on the outupt HTML file).
-Due to CORS your local server needs a certificate to be generated before it will allow these cross origin headers (see OpenSSL certificate generation).
+If CORS is enabled in the server.js (cross-origin .. ) your local server needs a certificate to be generated before it will allow these cross origin headers (see OpenSSL certificate generation).

 src/main.cpp has the terminal build string for plain em++.
 There is also a build string in the CMake file for the cmake version (may not be up to date).